MohamedTwahir/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 #Task 4
 Bash scripting using while loop and and an if statement In the 9th iteration if statement is used

+# Task 7
+Write a Bash script that displays the time for 12 hours and 59 minutes:

+* display hours from 0 to 12
+* display minutes from 1 to 59
+Requirements:

+* You must use the while loop (for and until are forbidden)